 If a business, owned by one spouse prior to the date of marriage, increases in value during the marriage, California family law courts may allocate the increase in the value between that spouse’s separate property and community property, using one of several different formulas.
 The theory that gives rise to this potential allocation is based upon statutory law that provides that while a party’s earnings during the marriage are community property, the earnings of a separate property asset are separate property.
-If a spouse contributes substantial effort (community property) to his business (separate property) the community must be reasonably compensated.
+If a spouse contributes substantial effort (community property) to his/her business (separate property) the community must be reasonably compensated.
 If the business does not increase in value during the marriage, there is no value to allocate.
 Any allocation is in the form of a reimbursement, not in the form of an ownership interest in the business itself.

-Additionally, the divorce court may consider any distributions made by the separate property business to the community during the marriage as either reducing the amount owed to the community for under-compensation or in the determination of whether the community was reasonably and adequately compensated for the work, skill and effort of the owner-spouse.
-In other words, a court may find that the ownerspouse’s compensation was a combination of his or her compensation and the distributions received by the community.
+Additionally, the divorce court may consider any distributions made by the separate property business to the community during the marriage as either reducing the amount owed to the community for under-compensation or in the determination of whether the community was reasonably and adequately compensated for the work, skill and effort of the owner-operator spouse.
+In other words, a court may find that the owner-operator spouse’s compensation was a combination of his or her compensation and the distributions received by the community.

 Van Camp is often applied to capital intensive businesses.
-It may be applied where the increase in value was not due primarily to the work, skill and talent of the operating-spouse.
-The court will look to whether the increase in value was due, in part, to the industry, existing momentum, unique competitive advantages, patents, a monopoly, legislation, a world class management team or other market factors.
+It may be applied where the increase in value was not due primarily to the work, skill and talent of the owner-operator spouse.
+The divorce court will look to whether the increase in value was due, in part, to the industry, existing momentum, unique competitive advantages, patents, a monopoly, legislation, a world class management team or other market factors.

-Depending upon the facts of the case and the formula applied by the family law court, the allocation of the increase in the value of the business during the marriage may be allocated all to the community, all to the separate property of the spouse who owns the business, or apportioned.
+Depending upon the facts of the case and the formula applied by the family law court, the allocation of the increase in the value of the business during the marriage may be allocated substantially all to the community, all to the separate property of the spouse who owns the business or apportioned.